bitsensor/php/README.md

 ## Testing
 Assuming default target location, a simple test run can be executed using ``curl localhost/php/test/index.php``.
 This should return "Accepted", the raw JSON datapoint and the encrypted datapoint.
-To test successfull connection using your API key and endpoint, change the configuration in the ``test/index.php`` file and login to your BitSensor dashboard.
+To test successful connection using your API key and endpoint, change the configuration in the ``test/index.php`` file and login to your BitSensor dashboard.

 For more extensive debugging in your codebase, we provide the following hooks: